-India's Minister of Electronics and Information Technology Rajeev Chandrasekhar has issued a warning to social media companies, asking them to take responsibility for deepfake content on their platforms, while stressing the importance of clear, transparent regulations regarding artificial intelligence (AI).
+India's Minister for Electronics and Information Technology Rajeev Chandrasekhar has issued a warning to social media companies, asking them to take responsibility for deepfake content on their platforms, while also emphasizing the importance of clear, transparent regulations regarding artificial intelligence (AI).

 Indian Minister of Electronics and Information Technology Rajeev Chandrasekhar.
 Photo: FT